UMD-CS-STICs/389Lspring18/codelabs/codelab-06/README.md

 ### Setup

-Make sure to do a pull on your git repo and then set up your pipenv as usual.
+Make sure to do a pull on your git repo and then set up as usual with `pipenv install`.
 This codelab has packaged with it a test utility called [Bees With Machine Guns (BWMG)](https://github.com/newsapps/beeswithmachineguns):

 > A utility for arming (creating) many bees (small EC2 instances) to attack (load test) targets (web applications).